 Annuals, Evergreen, Ground covers, Shrubs

 One of the two species used in hybridizing.
 Coarse, upright grower to 6 ft. tall and wide.
-Rough dark green leaves; yellow, orange, or red flowers in 1 to 2-in. clusters.
+Rough dark green leaves; yellow, orange, or red flowers in 1–2-in. clusters.
 This has naturalized from Florida to Texas.
-In lowland areas of Hawaii, this species long ago escaped from cultivation and is considered a noxious weed; various insects that attack it have been imported in attempts to control it.Lantana hybrid
+In lowland areas of Hawaii, this species long ago escaped from cultivation and is considered a noxious weed; various insects that attack it have been imported in attempts to control it.Lantana hybrids

-In the following list, some of the selections are forms of Lantana camara or hybrids between those forms; others, hybrids between Lantana camara and Lantana montevidensis.
+In the following list, some of the selections are forms of L. camara or hybrids between those forms; others are hybrids between L. camara and L. montevidensis.

 ‘American Red’.
-To 4–6 ft. tall and wide.
+Grows to 4–6 ft. tall and wide.
 Bright red flower clusters with yellow florets in center.

 Bandana series.
 Compact growth to 2–2 1/2 ft. tall and wide.
 Large flowers open yellow and turn orange, pink, or cherry red.

 ‘Christine’.
 Grows to 6 ft. tall and 5 ft. wide.
 Cerise pink.
 Can be trained into a small patio tree.

 ‘Confetti’.
 Grows to 2–3 ft. tall and 6–8 ft. wide.
 Blossoms mix yellow, pink, purple.

 ‘Cream Carpet’.
 Grows to 2–3 ft. all and 6–8 ft. wide.
 Flowers are cream with a bright yellow throat.

 ‘Dwarf Pink’.
 Grows to 2–4 ft. tall and 3–4 ft. wide.
 Light pink flowers.
 Rather tender.